 Representatives like Alexandria Ocasio-Cortez are taking seats in Washington to get some things straight.
 Athletes like Simone Biles are breaking world records with their perfect landings, not letting the gold medals on their necks weigh them down.
 Musicians like Ariana Grande are rising on the Billboard Hot 100 charts while strutting in heels.
 After so much progress why are women still having difficulty climbing the ladder or even getting onto the ladder?
 It’s 2019!

 In terms of education, more women are in school now and graduation rates are higher for women than men.
 According to a study published in the Journal of Adolescent Research, “Female educational attainment rates are at an all-time high, with more women continuing on to higher education at the baccalaureate, master’s, and doctoral levels than are men, and these trends are expected to continue.”
-However, when women graduate and eventually enter the job market, they tend to struggle with finding their footing or progressing after getting their first job.
+However, when women graduate and eventually enter the job market, they tend to struggle with finding their footing or progressing.

 There are both internal and external reasons as to why women get stuck or fall behind.
-Women react differently in situations depending on the circumstances they are in, like if men are present, what their physical appearance is and who their audience is.
+Women react differently in situations depending on the circumstances, like if men are present, what their appearance is or who is the audience.